Employment

 What negative consequences does alcohol consumption have for Australian workplaces?

 Alcohol consumption is associated with a range of negative outcomes for the workplace, including accidents, injuries, absenteeism and low productivity.
-In 2004/05, the cost of lost productivity and absenteeism due to alcohol use was estimated to exceed $3.5b, with the total cost of alcohol consumption to Australian businesses exceeding $5.5b.
+In 2017/18, the annual cost of absenteeism due to alcohol use was estimated to be $3.6b, while lost productivity due to alcohol-related illness and injury was estimated to cost businesses $0.4b.

 Is the employment status of Australians related to drinking at levels that increase their risk of alcohol-related disease or injury?